-- 1. Nuclear Engineering Principle and Reactor Physics (NUCL 300, 310, or 501) - 2.
-Nuclear Structure and Radiation Interactions (NUCL 200, 300, 205, 305, or 501 and 504)
+- 1. Nuclear Engineering Principles and Reactor Physics (NUCL 300 and 310 or 510) - 2.
+Nuclear Structure and Radiation Interactions (NUCL 200, 300, 205, and 305 or 501 and 504)

-The students will take written exams in one day.
-Students will be given one exam at the beginning of the exam, and all exams will be collected at the end of the exam.
-After a break, the students will be given the second exam and will have 90 minutes to complete it.
+The students will take the written exams in one day in two separate 90 minute sessions.
+Students will receive one exam at the beginning of the first session and turn it in after the 90-minute period.
+After a break, the students will take the second exam and will have 90 minutes to complete it.
 The exams will be closed book.
 Each examination will be prepared by two faculty members who have recently taught courses related to the area of the exam.